Paroca72/sc-VirusLifeSimulation/README.md

 The virus and the cells move around the screen.
 The movement of cells is very slow instead the virus are more quickly.

-When virus touch cell the virus remains attached to it and try to inject a infection.
+When virus touch cell the virus remains attached to it for a while and try to inject a infection.
 The number of passed infection change from 0 to a number specified in the Settings.

 After a cell is infected you will see the infection grow into the cell for a incubation period.